Abatement

 Probate is the legal authority that allows [executors](/glossary/executor) to access, manage, and distribute a deceased person's money, property, and possessions according to their will or intestacy rules.

-A Property Protection Trust is a type of Life Interest Trust that protects your share of a property for chosen beneficiaries while allowing someone else (typically your spouse) to live there during their lifetime.
+A Property Protection Trust is a Life Interest Trust that protects your share of a property for chosen [beneficiaries](/glossary/beneficiary) while allowing someone else (typically your spouse) to live there.

 A protective trust gives a [beneficiary](/glossary/beneficiary) the right to trust income unless triggering events like bankruptcy occur, when it automatically converts to a discretionary trust to safeguard assets.